Estuary

 • Reliability Concerns: Hevo's CDC operates in batch mode only, which can strain source systems.
 Additionally, bugs in production have been reported to cause downtime for users.

 • Limited DataOps Automation: Hevo does not support "as code" automation or a CLI for automating data pipelines.
-Schema evolution is only partially automated and can result in data loss if not handled correctly.
+Schema evolution is only partially automated and can result in data loss if incorrectly handled.

 Pricing